faridanangs/IDMedrec/blockchain/README.md

 ## Interface

 ### MCI.sol
+In Solidity, an interface is an abstract contract that only declares functions without implementing them.
+Interfaces are used to define the rules for how other contracts can interact with the contract that implements the interface.
+For example, in the MCI.sol file, this interface defines the functions available for interacting with the IDMedRec smart contract.
+By using the interface, other contracts can call the functions within IDMedRec without needing to know the details of its implementation.
+This facilitates secure and structured communication between smart contracts on the Ethereum (EVM) network.

 This interface defines the functions available for interacting with the IDMedRec smart contract.
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.19;